 When you step indoors you will be struck by the carefully restored original features such as stripped wood floors combined with modern comfort.

-From the neat slate-floored kitchen with its old fashioned pantry, head through to the dining room where the original range has been preserved as a nostalgic feature.
+From the neat slate-floored kitchen with its old fashioned pantry, and induction cooker, head through to the dining room where the original range has been preserved as a nostalgic feature.